March 2021: the European Parliament votes for rebasing of the EU ETS cap

 Sandbag’s current action

-The European Commission is getting ready to present another EU ETS revision in June 2021.
-After the EU’s commitment to reduce emissions by at least 55% by 2030, the ETS’s current target is expected to align with this goal.
-However, despite a sudden frenzy in the carbon market suggesting that covered sectors are expected to face higher abatement costs, Sandbag calculated that, without much deeper reforms, the ETS is likely to remain hampered by surplus allowances which will let these sectors exceed their cap by up to 66%, with industry still able to increase its emissions for the next 10 years.
+The European Commission has proposed a revision of the EU ETS, aligning it to the EU’s commitment to reduce emissions by at least 55% by 2030.
+However, despite a sudden frenzy in the carbon market suggesting that covered sectors are expected to face higher abatement costs, Sandbag calculated that, without much deeper reforms, the ETS is likely to remain hampered by surplus allowances which will let these sectors exceed their cap by up to 45%, with industry still able to increase its emissions for the next 10 years.
 As always, updating the EU ETS will be a long process, and Sandbag will be using our modelling tools and data analysis expertise to assess the different policy options and advise on the best way for the EU ETS to drive decarbonisation.

 Coming soon: carbon price calculator!